Ejay02/releaf_fe/README.md

 An interactive, responsive web app that displays and manages a set of map markers for mills and Palm Kernel Shell (PKS) dumpsites.

 The app is hosted on Netlify: [Live Site](https://releaf-demo.netlify.app)
+- Use a dummy email to create an account to access the app.

  ## Frontend Architecture